-The development of the Russian financial market over the last decade evolves against the background of globalisation, growing internationalisation of securities markets, increased crossborder investment transactions, and increased competition among global financial centres.
+The development of the Russian financial market over the last decade evolves against the background of globalisation, growing internationalisation of securities markets, increased cross-border investment transactions, and increased competition among global financial centres.

 In the process of its formation and development the Russian financial market has managed to achieve certain results, but in view of the global competition it does not hold sufficiently high positions.
 According to the Global Competitiveness Index calculated annually by the World Economic Forum in the framework of the Global Competitiveness Report 2015-2016, Russia ranks 45th out of 140.
-This situation is comparable to that of the BRICS countries and Kazakhstan, but it is significantly inferior to that of other countries of the Group of Twenty (G20) (Chart 1).
+This situation is comparable to that of the

+Group of Twenty (G20) (Chart 1).